TexBlock/TiC-Wiki/Material-Recipe-JSON.md

 ### Keys
 `type`: Must be `"tconstruct:material"`.
 `ingredient`: [[Ingredient|Common-JSON-Value-Types#ingredient]].
 The item to be associated with the material.
 `value`: Integer.
 Defaults to 1.
-How many baseline "ingots" one `ingredient` is worth.
+How many baseline "ingots" `needed` amount of `ingredient`s is worth.
 `needed`: Integer.
 Defaults to 1.
 How many `ingredient`s are needed to equal `value` baseline "ingots".
 `material`: [[MaterialId|Common-JSON-Value-Types#materialid]].
 The material to be associated with the item.